François de Ziegler: Conference on Security and Co-operation in Europe

 The Helsinki Accords, the final act of the CSCE, which was signed in Helsinki in 1975.
 The Swiss Confederation was represented by President Pierre Graber.

 From 1971 to 1973, an intensive exchange of correspondence took place between the Federal Political Department (FPD) and various Swiss embassies in Europe on the subject of a more active neutrality policy within the Conference on Security and Co-operation in Europe (CSCE).
 The embassy in Paris was very active in this regard.
 It was primarily François de Ziegler, deputy of Ambassador Pierre Dupont, who worked on this issue in close contact with the Quai d'Orsay.
 He had built close personal relationships with his French colleagues Claude Arnaud (1919–1999), deputy political director, and Jacques Andreani.
 Accordingly, the cooperation between François de Ziegler and his French counterparts went beyond a simple exchange of information.
 They trusted each other.

 In 1971, France assured Switzerland that it would be interested in hosting a permanent organisation that might emerge from the CSCE negotiations in Geneva.
 In return, France promised Switzerland that it would advocate for the Geneva headquarters of the CSCE within the group of European Economic Community (EEC) countries and would try to persuade all EEC countries to commit to this course.
 But the intensive and trust-based relationship with the Quai d'Orsay only lasted as long as François de Ziegler maintained it.
 After his return to Bern, the embassy's influence at the Quai d'Orsay declined significantly.

 Ambassador to France

 In 1973, François de Ziegler returned to Bern to the FPD and was appointed deputy director of the Political Directorate and head of the Political Secretariat with the rank of ambassador.
 Three years later, he was promoted to head of the Directorate for International Organisations.
 In 1977, François de Ziegler succeeded Pierre Dupont as ambassador to France and moved into the Hôtel de Besenval.
-The seamless transition from Pierre Dupont to Françoise de Ziegler, who each spent ten years as ambassadors to France, is unique.
-Both enjoyed high esteem with the French government, which certainly explains their rather unusually long term in office there.
-François de Ziegler was also a member of the Institut de France, which reflects his excellent integration into the haute volée of France.
+The seamless transition from Pierre Dupont to Françoise de Ziegler, each of whom served ten years as ambassador to France, is unique.
+Both enjoyed high esteem with the French government, which certainly explains their unusually long terms in office there.
+Françoise de Ziegler was also a member of the Institut de France, which reflects his excellent integration into the French high society.